Select Page

 The Intersection of Intrinsic and Functional Safety

+The principles of intrinsic and functional safety for off-highway vehicles are interdependent.
 While intrinsic safety focuses on preventing external hazards from impacting the system, functional safety ensures that internal system failures do not lead to accidents.
 As a result, both are essential for off-highway vehicles operating in extreme conditions.

 Let’s take a mining truck, for example.
 The intrinsic safety of its electrical circuits ensures that the truck does not cause an explosion if it enters an area with methane gas.
 Simultaneously, its functional safety systems ensure that if its braking system fails, it can still come to a halt safely and not roll into other equipment or personnel.
 In tandem, these two safety approaches provide a comprehensive safeguard for both the vehicle and its environment.